Cookie Policy

 2. Use the historical thinking practice of causation to analyze global factors that led to the Second World War.

-3. Use the historical thinking practice of claim testing to identify, assess, and use authority when evaluating and making claims.
+3. Use the historical thinking practice of claim testing to identify, assess, and use evidence when evaluating and making claims.

 STEP 1